How We Operate

 Bob Juchter van Bergen Quast, Chief Executive Officer

-Bob Juchter van Bergen Quast LLM, FSS is a lawyer with the right of audience before the Astana International Financial Centre Court, and Fellow of the Royal Statistical Society with extensive expertise in international law and finance, arbitration, and nobiliary law.
+Bob Juchter van Bergen Quast, Esq. is a lawyer with the right of audience before the Astana International Financial Centre Court, and Fellow of the Royal Statistical Society with extensive expertise in international law and finance, arbitration, and nobiliary law.
 He is an associate member of the Chartered Institute of Legal Executives and has a certificate in English Common Law from the University of London.
 Law practice certificates were issued by the Netherlands Bar Association and the Flemish Bar Council.
 Juchter van Bergen Quast was an attorney at the Bar of the Supreme Court of The Netherlands.
 He received his Master of Laws degree from Erasmus University Rotterdam and Certificate in Financial Markets from Yale University.
 He served as a Springer reviewer for new computing paradigms which are distributed, heterogeneous, and autonomous, yet meaningfully collaborative, and published The Information Model of the Technical Analysis for Buying and Selling Stocks at Maastricht Research School of Economics of Technology and Organizations.
 Juchter van Bergen Quast was honored as one of the 2008 New York State Bar Association’s Empire State Counsel.
 He is also the CEO of the European Chamber of Digital Commerce and president of its Court of Arbitration.
+Juchter van Bergen Quast is a Descendant member of the Society of the Friends of St George’s and Descendants of the Knights of the Garter (College of St George, Windsor Castle).

 If you have any further questions, please don’t hesitate to contact us.